A guide to implement the Shipping API

 /shippingoptions endpoint.
 From the Integrator’s perspective, a location search looks like a preview options call, since it uses this endpoint with an incomplete address.
 However, Klarna Shipping Service discards any changes other than the locations.

-User is completing the purchase (pushing the buy button).
+The user is completing the purchase (pushing the buy button).

 A valid (non-preview) shipping option is selected.
 The user has not tried to finalize before.